wademauger/Richland-Jekyll/ordinances.md

 # Ordinances

+You can view a collection of Richland Borough's ordinances [here](./files/ordinances.pdf).

 ## 1. Grass, Weeds, Trees:

 Grass may not exceed 7 inches in height.
 Trees not more than 7 feet over the sidewalk and/or thirteen feet over the street.
 NO weeds.